What is a Master's Degree? Questions, Answers, and Advice

 How Can I Pay for a Master's Degree Program?

 Many students find that they have more options for paying for graduate school than they did for their undergraduate education.
 But master's degree students often don't have the same financial support from their parents that they may have enjoyed as undergrads.
 Sallie Mae's research data reports that 77 percent of graduate students pay tuition with their own money (i.e., funds they've earned, borrowed, or saved).
 In contrast, only 30 percent of undergraduate students do.

 Here are some ways to get financial help if you pursue a master's degree:

 It's always in an organization's best interests to have qualified, educated staff members.
 That's why many employers offer education remission programs, which help ensure that their employees have up-to-date skills and knowledge.

 Under this type of program, an employer will pay all or part of your tuition when you enroll in a master's program.
 In return, you may have to commit to staying on as an employee for a certain amount of time after graduation.
-Some companies also require that you pay back at least part of the amount after you finish your degree.
+Some companies also require that you pay back at least part of the amount after finishing your degree.

 Typically, the education program that your employer pays for must also be connected to your job in some way.
-(For instance, if you work in accounting, you may not get assistance to pursue a graduate education in Russian art history.
+(For instance, if you work in accounting, you may not get assistance to pursue graduate education in Russian art history.
 But you might get assistance to earn an MBA.)